dtflare/GPTparser/README.md

 # GPTparser for OPENAI Fine-Tune API #
-- GPTparser is a dataset creation tool to be used for OpenAI Fine-Tuning prep.
+- GPTparser is an AI parsing tool to create datasets for OpenAI Fine-Tuning.
-- GPTparser allows you to scrape and parse webpage text into formatted JSON Chat Completions files.
+- GPTparser allows you to scrape and parse webpage text into individual JSON files in Chat Completions format.
 - OpenAI Fine-Tune API requires data to be in valid JSON, Chat Completions API format, with a .jsonl dataset where each line represents a unique JSON object containing a topic within a message array.

 # GPTparser Overview #